 This event is taking place on the Royal College of Physicians‘ Open House day, which will be the final opportunity for visitors to explore the Catch Your Breath exhibition in London before it makes its way to Bristol.
-You can book your place onto this event when it becomes live on the Royal College of Physicians Eventbrite page in August 2019.
+You can book your place onto this event when it becomes live on the Royal College of Physicians Eventbrite page on Tuesday 20 August 2019.

 Suitable for all ages and abilities.
 However, children must be supervised by an adult.

-This workshop has been designed to allow participants to explore printmaking techniques used by Jayne Wilton in the creation of her etched copper Breathe plates to create prints of their breath.
+This workshop has been designed to allow participants to explore processes used by Jayne Wilton in the creation of her etched copper Breathe plates and will allow participants to use print-making techniques to create prints of their breath.
 Participants will use different inks and processes to explore 3 different approaches to recording traces of the breath.

 Jayne Wilton will discuss the concept and processes behind her work exhibited within the Catch Your Breath exhibition.
 Wilton will discuss her collaboration with the Royal Brompton and Harefield Hospital rb&hArts Team that resulted in the etched copper plates, her collaboration with the Life of Breath project and how it resulted in the blown glass form: Breath which turns back towards itself, where she extended her focus from making visible the dynamics of the spent breath, to taking on the full breathing cycle.
 Wilton will also discuss her inspiration to create 3D prints of the breath, in particular Concern, which is exhibited in the Catch Your Breath exhibition.